Log in to GEO and try this 13-question A level quiz to see how much you know about the geography of coral reefs.

 Q4.
 Coral reefs are structures built up of individual:

-allow photosynthesis to make food
+Allow photosynthesis to make food

-defend polyps from predators
+Defend polyps from predators

-eat parts of the coral structures
+Eat parts of the coral structures

-provide shelter for the algae
+Provide shelter for the algae

 Q6.
 Which type of reef is formed around a central lagoon?

-fringing reef
+Fringing reef

-atoll reef
+Atoll reef

-barrier reef
+Barrier reef

-patch reef
+Patch reef

 Q7.
 Which of these are reasons why corals are valuable?

-they provide shelter to land from tropical storms
+They shelter land from tropical storms

-they are home to a quarter of all global marine life
+They are home to a quarter of all global marine life

-all of the above
+All of the above

 Q8.
 Which of the following are direct human threats to coral reefs?

-intensive farming, industrial production and tourism
+Intensive farming, industrial production and tourism

-tourism, mangrove removal and rising sea levels
+Tourism, mangrove removal and rising sea levels

-overfishing, tourism and ocean acidification
+Overfishing, tourism and ocean acidification

-sea level rise, overfishing and tourism
+Sea level rise, overfishing and tourism

 Q9.
 Which of the following management responses is a local response?